-Based on population pharmacokinetics analysis using data from clinical studies in patients with metastatic UC, there was no significant differences in ADC and unconjugated MMAE average concentrations in patients with previously treated and previously untreated locally advanced or metastatic urothelial cancer, with mild hepatic impairment (total bilirubin 1 to $1.5 \times ULN$ and AST any, or total bilirubin $\leq ULN$ and AST > ULN) compared to patients with normal hepatic function.
-Enfortumab vedotin has only been studied in a limited number of patients with moderate hepatic impairment (n=5) or severe hepatic impairment (n=1, total bilirubin $>1.5 \times ULN$ and AST any).
-The effect of moderate or severe hepatic impairment or liver transplantation on the pharmacokinetics of ADC or unconjugated MMAE is unknown.
+Based on population pharmacokinetics analysis using data from clinical studies in patients with metastatic UC, there was no significant differences in ADC exposure and a 37% increase in unconjugated MMAE AUC were observed in patients with mild hepatic impairment (total bilirubin 1 to $1.5 \times \text{ULN}$ and AST any, or total bilirubin $\leq \text{ULN}$ and AST > ULN, n=65) compared to patients with normal hepatic function.
+Enfortumab vedotin has only been studied in a limited number of patients with moderate hepatic impairment (n=3) and has not been evaluated in patients with severe hepatic impairment.
+The effect of moderate or severe hepatic impairment (total bilirubin >1.5 $\times$ ULN and AST any) or liver transplantation on the pharmacokinetics of ADC or unconjugated MMAE is unknown.